aeraki-mesh/aeraki/README.md

 ## Problems to solve

-We are facing some challenges in service mesh:
+We are facing some challenges in service meshes:
 * Istio and other popular service mesh implementations have very limited support for layer 7 protocols other than HTTP and gRPC.
 * Envoy RDS(Route Discovery Service) is solely designed for HTTP.
 Other protocols such as Dubbo and Thrift can only use listener in-line routes for traffic management, which breaks existing connections when routes change.
 * It takes a lot of effort to introduce a proprietary protocol into a service mesh.
 You’ll need to write an Envoy filter to handle the traffic in the data plane, and a control plane to manage those Envoys.